COVID in rural India poses parallel health care crisis | DW | 05.05.2021

 Rural areas in Maharashtra state in India's west are perhaps the worst hit, and are contributing more cases to the state's total tally than its urban areas.
 The state is home to business hub Mumbai.

-Rajasthan in the northwest is also reporting a rapid increase in COVID cases in rural area.
+Rajasthan in the northwest is also reporting a rapid increase in COVID cases in rural areas.

 The spread in rural Uttar Pradesh in the north is also seeing a steady uptick.